• Skip to primary navigation

 FAQs

 Thai Iced Tea is a mixture of brewed Thai tea, sugar, milk of some variety, and ice.
-Thai tea is composed of black tea leaves, yellow food coloring, and artificial flavorings, most commonly vanilla.
+Thai tea is composed of black tea leaves, yellow food coloring, and flavorings, most commonly vanilla.

 Thai Ice Tea gets its characteristic orange color from the addition of yellow food coloring.
 Most commercial Thai tea mixes contain yellow no. 6 food dye.
 When brewed together with the black tea, it produces a deep reddish brown colored beverage.
 Once milk is added, the tea turns into a terracotta-like orange color.